tibs/fish-and-chips-and-kafka-talk/README.rst

 It will be presented live, but I expect a video to be made of the session, and will update this README with a link when it is available.

-It will also be presented beforehand as a live talk at CamPUG_ on `6th September 2022`_.
+It was also presented beforehand as a live talk at CamPUG_ on `6th September 2022`_.

 .. _`PyCon UK 2022`: https://2022.pyconuk.org/